lucasmaystre/choix/docs/data.rst

 --------

-Instead of observing a single choice, we might have observations that consist of a (partial) *ranking* over a set of alternatives.
+Instead of observing a single choice, we might have observations that consist of a *ranking* over a set of alternatives.
 This leads to a third type of data.
 We denote the event "item :math:`i` wins over item :math:`j` ... wins over item :math:`k`" as

 .. math::